IdeasOnCanvas/AppReceiptValidator/README.md

 - Each mechanism of receipt refresh will be intrusive to the user, mostly asking for AppleID password.
 - Apple advises to write your own code for receipt validation, and build and link OpenSSL statically to your app target.
 Anyways this repo might be a starting point for you.
 - Also have a look at [SwiftyStoreKit](https://github.com/bizz84/SwiftyStoreKit) for dealing with StoreKit, interpretation of receipts, server-verification, and more

-## Demo Apps

-Paste base64-encoded receipt data into the macOS or iOS demo app to see what AppReceiptValidator parses from it.

 ## How it Works